OMAS-IIIF/oldaplib/omaslib/docs/introduction.md

 * `projpre:onto`: This graph contains all the OWL declaration
 * `projpre:data`.
 This graphs contains the actual data

-OMASLIB primarely deals with the first two, that is the SHACL and OWL declaration and allows to build and maintain a consistent representation of a data model.
+OMASLIB primarily deals with the first two, that is the SHACL and OWL declaration and allows to build and maintain a consistent representation of a data model.
 Within the data model, resource class and properties which must follow certain project-defined constraints are defined.